Saturday, July 27, 2013

 Sounds beautiful, right?
 And it is!
 But Alan goes on to say what many of us who have undergone the shift from gathering a crowd to discipling the few have experienced--it's messy business!
 "We were learning together how to follow him—and it was one of the hardest years of my life and ministry.
 In many ways, my previous focus on planning more events and giving more talks was easier.
 Staying busy seemed easier than becoming unhurried, at least at the time.
 And it was a lot less messy." (pp. 23-24)

-So here we are, face to face once again with the inescapable truth that the commission Jesus left means we are called to the very messy "business" of pouring our lives out, living life together with, learning in community with, a few others who are willing to take the longer, harder road.
+So here we are, face to face once again with the inescapable truth that the commission Jesus gave means we are called to the very messy "business" of pouring our lives out, living life together with, learning in community with others who are willing to take the longer, harder road.
 Will you join me and many others in doing so?
 It's already happening, of course, as Jesus awakens His Bride, but I sensed a need to issue the call again.
 It's not a call to what is easy, but rather to something hard that is also enabled and empowered--there's a big difference.
 It's a call to patient joy rather than instant happiness.
 It's a call to humility and transparency and dependency not only upon God but also upon those we disciple.
 And It's a personal call to you to reconsider how you spend your time and effort, especially if you are a "leader" in God's Kingdom.
 I conclude with one more quote: "Helping others learn to walk with Jesus and not stop at just believing things about him requires intentionality and focused effort.
 We never find time to do this patient work.
 We must make time.
 Unhurried time." (pages 36-37)

 Taking the slower, longer road,